ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Data Encryption Keys and Root Keys, to protect your sensitive data.

 Imagine that you plan to send a letter to a colleague.
-You want to discuss information that is highly sensitive, so you generate a secret code (Data Encryption Key) that is used to write (encrypt) the message in the letter.
-The letter is delivered to a mailbox (wrapped Data Encryption Key) that can only be opened by those with a copy of the mailbox key (Root key), including the colleague.
+You want to discuss information that is highly sensitive, so you generate a secret code that is used to write the message in the letter.
+The letter is delivered to a mailbox that can only be opened by those with a copy of the mailbox key, which includes the colleague.
 Anyone who does not have an exact copy of the key will be unable to open the mailbox and see it's contents.
-When your colleague uses the key to unlock (unencrypt) the mailbox, they will need to know the secret code that the letter is written in to be able to understand the message.
+When your colleague uses the key to unlock the mailbox, they will need to know the secret code that the letter is written in to be able to understand the message.
 Everyone who is not aware of the secret code will conclude that the letter is a random mix of characters and will not be able to understand the letter's contents.

+{{site.data.keyword.keymanagementserviceshort}} uses a similar system to protect your data.
+The secret code you generated to write the message is what we call a "Data Encryption Key" (DEK).
+The mailbox the message was delivered to is a "wrapper" that is called, appropriately enough, a Wrapped Data Encryption Key (WDEK).
+The wrapped key is unwrapped by the root key, which is called a mailbox key in the scenario above, and the data encryption key becomes exposed.
+The data encryption key's underlying data then becomes readable.

 Data encryption keys (DEKs) are designed to encrypt your data and can be generated and managed by your service or an IBM Cloud service.